 PS4 Controller PCB Layout

 The PS4 Controller must sit comfortably in the hands of the player.
-The player must be able to hold it, move the control sticks, and reach and press the buttons.
+The player must hold it, move the control sticks, and reach and press the buttons.

 The two-PCB format is one such consequence.
 The DualShock 4 daughter PCB handles all user interactions.
-It has all the button and trigger switches.
+It has all the buttons and trigger switches.

-It has all the features and parts of a typical smartphone with the controller’s processor, USB, and network connections.
+It has all the features and parts of a typical smartphone with its processor, USB, and network connections.

 PS4 Controller PCB Board

-Found in green or blue, the 001 has all of its button switches in their “active” states.
+Found in green or blue, the 001 has all its button switches in its “active” states.

-“Left 1” and “Right 1” trigger buttons are active as well, but you must connect them to the 3.2-volt line to work.
+“Left 1” and “Right 1” trigger buttons are active, but you must connect them to the 3.2-volt line to work.

-It is the first to implement blind vertical interconnect access (via) points, or links between the layers of a multi-layer PCB, for the daughter boards, buttons and connectors.
+It is the first to implement blind vertical interconnect access (via) points, or links between the layers of a multi-layer PCB, for the daughterboards, buttons, and connectors.